 When a service is changing over to another Customer, address, Retailer or is no longer required, the Customer shall provide sufficient notice (minimum of 5 business days) of the termination date to allow NOTL Hydro to arrange for a final meter reading.
 The Customer shall provide access to NOTL Hydro or its agents for this purpose.
 If a final meter reading is not obtained, the Customer shall pay a sum based on an estimated Demand and/or Energy for electricity used since the last meter reading.

+Where Smart Meters are installed, the final reading can be accommodated through remote interrogation.
+If at the time of final read remote access to the meter is not available an estimate of consumption will be made based on meter reading system data calculated to estimate the final billing.

 2.3.7.11 Faulty Registration of Meters

-Metering electricity usage for the purpose of billing is governed by the federal Electricity and Gas Inspection Act and associated regulations, under the jurisdiction of Measurement Canada.
-NOTL Hydro's revenue meters are required to comply with the accuracy specifications established by the regulations under the above Act.
+Metering electricity usage for the purpose of billing is governed by the federal Electricity and Gas Inspection Act and associated Regulations, under the jurisdiction of Measurement Canada.
+NOTL Hydro's revenue meters are required to comply with the accuracy specifications established by the Regulations under the above Act.

 In the event of incorrect electricity usage registration, NOTL Hydro will determine the correction factors based on the specific cause of the metering error and the Customer's electricity usage history.
-The Customer shall pay for all the Energy supplied a reasonable sum based on the reading of any meter formerly or subsequently installed on the premises by NOTL Hydro, due regard being given to any change in the characteristics of the installation and/or the Demand.
+The Customer shall pay for all the Energy supplied to a reasonable sum based on the reading of any meter formerly or subsequently installed on the premises by NOTL Hydro, due regard being given to any change in the characteristics of the installation and/or the Demand.
 If Measurement Canada determines that the Customer was overcharged, NOTL Hydro will reimburse the Customer for the amount incorrectly billed up to a maximum of 2 years.

 If the incorrect measurement is due to reasons other than the accuracy of the meter, such as incorrect meter connection, incorrect connection of auxiliary metering equipment, or incorrect meter multiplier used in the bill calculation, the billing correction will apply to a maximum of two years.
-NOTL Hydro will correct the bills for that period in accordance with the regulations under the Electricity and Gas Inspection Act.
+NOTL Hydro will correct the bills for that period in accordance with the Regulations under the Electricity and Gas Inspection Act.

 2.3.7.12 Meter Dispute Testing